Vol. 12 No. 1 Summer 2021

 It’s hard to put into words the impact Joe had on those of us at HKNC.
 It all began in 1979 when he was hired as a mobility instructor transferring from the old Industrial Home for the Blind (now HKSB).
 Over the years, Joe advanced into several positions including Residence director, Affiliate coordinator, assistant director of Field Services and, finally in l990, he became the executive director of HKNC.
 Joe retired in 2013 to spend time with his family.

 Among the many accomplishments of Joe’s tenure as executive director was his securing the funds to build the Leona and Harry B. Helmsley Conference Center on HKNC’s campus in Sands Point and providing the impetus for the establishment of the National Family Association of the Deaf-Blind.
 Under his leadership, HKNC was named “the gold standard for provision of services to deaf-blind individuals” by the Rehabilitation Services Administration.
-In addition to his long time commitment to providing students at HKNC quality training, Joe was dedicated to providing services to people who were DeafBlind on a national level.
+In addition to his long time commitment to providing participants at HKNC quality training, Joe was dedicated to providing services to people who were DeafBlind on a national level.
 He served as co-chair of the National Coalition on Deaf-Blindness, co-principal investigator for the National Consortium on Deaf-Blindness and served on the boards of Mississippi State University’s Blindness and Low Vision Program, Perkins National Deaf-Blind Training Project and the Education Task Force & Consortium for Citizens with Disabilities.
 Joe earned the utmost respect from the DeafBlind community, professionals in the field and the parent organizations with whom he has collaborated.
 In 2003, he was the recipient of the prestigious Anne Sullivan Macy Medal at the 13th Deafblind International World Conference on Deafblindness “in recognition of his exemplary contributions, efforts and achievements on behalf of individuals who are Deafblind.”
 Joe was a great supporter of the staff at HKNC.
 When he announced to them that HKNC was considered to be the leader in the field of DeafBlindness by the U.S. Department of Education and by Congress, he said, “For this, as the executive director, I am both appreciative and thankful to you, the staff, who have made it all possible through your hard work.”

 Joe was blessed with the “Irish gift of gab.”
 He had the ability to speak easily and confidently in front of every audience or individual.
 His well-documented sense of humor made every encounter with Joe interesting and alive.
 He was a people person, gregarious and sociable, and, oh, could he tell stories!
 Let us be thankful for our special memories of Joe’s warmth, joy and friendship and for the example of a life well lived.